dymmond/edgy/docs/autoreflection.md

 The extra databases can be selected via their name while the main can be selected by `None`.

 This controls from which database the models are reflected.
 This is useful to extract data from other databases and to use it in the main application.

+By default the autoreflection only uses the main databases.